AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-52613-cache-and-indexes-are-refreshed-with-no-updates.md

 role: Admin
 ---

-# ACSD-52613: Cache and indexes are refreshed even with no updates.
+# ACSD-52613: Cache and indexes are refreshed even with no updates

 The ACSD-52613 patch fixes the issue where the Adobe Commerce issue where the cache and indexes are refreshed when no updates are made to Inventory_source items by rest API.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.37 is installed.
 The patch ID is ACSD-52613.
 Please note that the issue was fixed in Adobe Commerce 2.4.7.